automatically generated captions

 00:14:25 The representation is there to keep you alive and to guide your behaviors.

-00:14:30 So that you can stay alive long enough to reproduce and evolutionary hardware that we can go into
+00:14:30 So that you can stay alive long enough to reproduce it's an evolutionary hardware that we can go into

-00:14:35 but the whole point is just like the desktop interface on your compel Yeah you can and with but OK and then then
+00:14:35 but the whole point is just like the desktop interface on your computer.
+You can end you sentence.

 00:15:33 So what you see from this point of view what you're seeing when you see shapes of objects and their colors

-00:15:39 and their motions in a three D. World around you is simply your interface your representation it's not the truth.
+00:15:39 and their motions in a 3D World around you is simply your interface your representation it's not the truth.

 00:15:49 It's it's there to keep you alive long enough to reproduce.

-00:15:53 There is a question Do other people see the same thing that you do and the answer is probably their perception.
+00:15:53 There is a question Do other people see the same thing that you do and the answer is probably their perceptions

 00:16:00 Are very very similar.
 So if I am seeing a red rose.